 Lean methods have been proven since the beginning of the industrial revolution.
 Business leaders have been focused on driving performance and response to meet customer expectations while reducing costs.
 Examples include Henry Ford’s genesis of the automobile industry, and the military’s need to take advantage of “Detroit’s” abilities in World War II where a B24 Liberator was rolling of the assembly line every 56 minutes.
 Lean methods were quantified and fined tuned during the 1950s and ’60s by Toyota, and other forward-thinking out-of-the-box companies to the current available Lean methods available to businesses.
-These include:
+Some of these methods include:

-- Theory of Constraints
+Theory of Constraints

-- The 7 Wastes
+The 7 Wastes

-- Toyota Production Systems, (TPS)
+Toyota Production Systems, (TPS)

-- Just in Time
+Just in Time

-- Value Stream Mapping
+Value Stream Mapping

 What has changed recently, is understanding which of these methods or combinations of methods will have the greatest impact on your business.
 6Sigma.us’s Lean education and service programs.
 Focus on the practical application of concepts on projects, not theory.
 Our goal is for our customers to improve processes through effective project leadership.

 6Sigma.us’ Lean programs are designed to yield benefits quickly by supporting the optimum methodology matched to a company’s business objectives and needs while establishing a sustainable process for ongoing improvement.
-Our methods are quantitative and bring to light further areas of opportunity where Six Sigma projects can be taken advantage of.
+Our methods are quantitative and bring to light further areas of opportunity where Lean 6 Sigma projects can be taken advantage of.

 How do we define the best Lean methods to apply?
 What are the steps in driving a Lean transformation?
 How long will it take?
 What is the level of involvement of team members?
 Are we getting the results defined in our objectives?
 How do we continue our progress and integrate Six Sigma into our efforts?